App Localization Best Practices: A Comprehensive Guide

 The semantic dictionary, a bulk list of keywords (about 100–200 per app/country/language), should include the most relevant terms for your app.
 These are terms that are directly or indirectly linked to your app’s genre and purpose.
 Your semantic dictionary should, therefore, include any potential search queries that would lead to your app.

 You could start by building a semantic dictionary in your native language and translating it into the target language.
 However, you would find more relevant and high-volume keywords if you built a keyword list from scratch in the local language.
-This can easily be done with AppTweak’s keyword tool.
+This can easily be done with AppTweak’s keyword research tool.

 Ranked Keywords, for example, show you all the keywords that competitor apps are ranking for in the local market.
 The App Metadata feature, on the other hand, allows you to add any keyword that local competitors have included in their metadata.
 Furthermore, you can even translate your keywords into English on AppTweak to make your analysis easier.

 Once you have created your initial list of single-term keywords, try to produce all word combinations possible, including broad keywords and long-tail keywords (niche keywords).
-One way to do this on AppTweak is to select a set of high-volume keywords that you consider relevant to your app or game and to use the Keyword Shuffler to find long-tail combinations of those keywords.
+One way to do this on AppTweak is to select a set of high-volume keywords that you consider relevant to your app or game and to use the Keyword Shuffler tool to find long-tail combinations of those keywords.

 2. Use AppTweak’s key performance indicators